hexnaught/vscode-bitburner-connector/README.md

 You can change the directory being watching with the `bitburner.scriptRoot` settng within the plugin configuration, open VSCode preferences to modify the value - default as `./` (workspace root).

+You can enable the fileWatcher by default with the `bitburner.fileWatcher.enable` setting within the plugin configuration.
+If you have this extension enabled globally **DO NOT** enable this option in user settings (workspace and folder only), it may try to push unintended files to bitburner if the filepath matches.

 **NOTE: You can only watch paths within the workspace VSCode has open.**

 ### Behaviour